New Jersey ACA Form 1095-B/C Reporting Requirements

 This requires every New Jersey resident to obtain “Minimum Essential Coverage” for each month of the calendar year, have a valid exemption, or make a

-These employers must also distribute copies of their ACA reporting forms to each primary enrollee who was a full-year New Jersey resident or part-year New Jersey resident.
+These employers must report coverage offered to each primary enrollee who was a full-year New Jersey resident or part-year New Jersey resident.
 A part-year New Jersey resident is a primary enrollee who lived in New Jersey for at least 15 days in a month.

-- For Employers offering fully insured plans, most insurance carriers will submit forms 1095-B / 1095-C electronically through the State’s
+- For Employers offering fully insured plans, most insurance carriers will submit Form 1095-B / 1095-C electronically through the

-system for filing W-2 forms and furnish copies to each primary enrollees on behalf of these employers.
+State’s system for filing W-2 Forms and furnishing copies to each primary enrollee on behalf of these employers.
 If their insurance carrier fails to do this, employers are responsible for fulfilling these obligations to avoid facing penalties.

-When to File ACA Form 1095-B/C with New Jersey State?
+When to File ACA Form 1095-B/C with the New Jersey State?